 Today we find ourselves in an anomaly in human history: many of our lives are empty of animals.
-We have pets and sometimes watch documentaries on Animal Planet, but few of us know how the other species on our planet really live today.
-And as Laura Hobgood-Oster reveals, many are not living very well--sadly, not very well at all.
+Many of us have pets or watch documentaries on Animal Planet, but, for the most part, we humans don't really know how all the other species on our planet live today.
+And as Laura Hobgood-Oster reveals, many of them are not living very well--sadly, not very well at all.

 Could it be, then, that Christianity can be good news for animals today?